Two weeks in Ecuador - Andes, Amazon & Galapagos.

 Continue along a beachfront path (conditions permitting) until we reach a cliff where you can usually see Blue-footed boobies, frigate birds, Swallow-tailed gulls, shearwaters and Procellariids.
 The view is amazing!
 Back to the beach for our first Galapagos snorkeling session to see turtles, sea lions, a wonderful variety of fish and more.
 Return to the perfectly located Zayapa hotel, right across from the ferry dock on the corner of Charles Darwin Ave and Herman Melville St!
-Overnight in the Zayapa hotel.
+Overnight in the Zayapa hotel (or similar).

 Day 9.
 Sunday, April 10.
 KICKER ROCK